mss-hack-club/git-crash-course/topics.md

 - What is git?
   - Why do we use it?
 - The Commit System
+  - Add
+  - Commit
 - Basic Commands
   - Status
   - Log
-- Add
-- Commit
+- Branches
 - Merging
   - Merge Conflicts
+- Remotes
+  - Managing Remotes
+  - Pushing
+  - Cloning
+  - Forking
+  - Pull requests